ClementTsang/RustNAO/README.md

 I was inspired by [Sagiri](https://github.com/ClarityCafe/Sagiri), so a huge shoutout to that project.
 Furthermore, thanks to [SauceNAO](https://saucenao.com/) which provides this amazing functionality for free.

-Also, credit to Pixiv user [リン☆ユウ＠1日目 西れ44b](https://www.pixiv.net/member.php?id=4754550) for [this image](https://www.pixiv.net/member_illust.php?mode=medium&illust_id=61477678) I used frequently for examples and tests.
+Also, credit to Pixiv user [リン ☆ ユウ＠1 日目 西れ 44b](https://www.pixiv.net/member.php?id=4754550) for [this image](https://www.pixiv.net/member_illust.php?mode=medium&illust_id=61477678) I used frequently for examples and tests.
 I couldn't seem to find the image I used for local testing (SauceNAO failed me), if anyone knows let me know so I can credit them.